Dessert

 Start to finish: 90 minutes

-Process eggs, 1 1/4 cups sugar, one tablespoon lemon zest, and almond extract in now-empty processor until very light yellow, about two mins.
+Process eggs, 1 1/4 cups sugar, one tablespoon lemon zest, and almond extract in a now-empty processor until very light yellow, about two mins.
 With the processor going for walks, add melted butter and oil in constant move till included.
 Add almond combination and pulse to mix, 4 to five pulses—transfer batter to prepared pan.

 Duane Simpson